ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 respect to each other, because they will never be invoked simultaneously.

 ### Subscription will always occur on a scheduler

+To ensure consistent behavior for the `+createSignal:` and `-subscribe:` methods, each [RACSignal][] subscription is guaranteed to take place on a valid [RACScheduler][].

+If the subscriber's thread already has a [+currentScheduler][RACScheduler], scheduling takes place immediately; otherwise, scheduling occurs as soon as possible on a background scheduler.
+See the documentation for [-subscribe:][RACSignal] for more information.

 ### Errors are propagated immediately
 ### Side effects occur for each subscription
 ### Subscriptions are automatically disposed upon completion or error